Financial Aid

 Federal Education Loan Application and Options:

-Physician Assistant Studies graduate students at Agnes Scott may be eligible for federal education loans.
+Physician Assistant graduate students at Agnes Scott may be eligible for federal education loans based on updates made through the One Big Beautiful Bill Act.

-• Students who are starting their program in the fall 2025 will complete the 2025-26 Free Application for Federal Student Aid (FAFSA) at studentaid.gov, which will be available to start from the Department of Education by early spring 2025.
+- Students who are starting their program in fall 2026 should complete the 2026-27 Free Application for Federal Student Aid (FAFSA).

-• Your completed FAFSA will indicate which federal education loans you may be eligible to receive and the amount.
+- Your completed FAFSA will indicate which federal student loans you may be eligible to receive and the amount.

 No penalty for pre-payment